Process Behavior Charts: Separating Behavior from Specification

 5. Communication - Report state of control to work colleagues, customers, suppliers, regulators with OPV/CPV and APR/PQR

-6. Compare variation against specification
+6. Compare variation against specification over time

-7. Define rational subgrouping and sampling
+7. Define rational subgrouping and sampling strategies

 The objective determines the Process Behavior Charts design